 1. Winter Lights at the North Carolina Arboretum

-Now in its 11th year, Winter Lights at the North Carolina Arboretum features thousands of energy-efficient LED lights throughout the nationally-known gardens.
-In 2024, Winter Lights is once again a walk-through experience with familiar favorites and new interactive experiences.
-Winter Lights runs November 15 - December 31, 2024.
+Now in its 12th year, Winter Lights at the North Carolina Arboretum features thousands of energy-efficient LED lights throughout the nationally-known gardens.
+In 2025, Winter Lights is once again a walk-through experience with familiar favorites and new interactive experiences.
+The Winter Lights will begin on November 15 and run through January 4.
+And this year, six of Thomas Dambo’s new troll sculptures will be woven into the Winter Lights experience, glowing along the trails and adding a playful bit of woodland magic to the walk.

 2. Christmas at Biltmore

 From the moment visitors enter through the Lodge Gate at the entrance to Biltmore, they know they are in for a treat.
 What awaits inside the gate is a classic Christmas that hearkens back to the days of the Vanderbilts.
 A giant, sparkling 55-foot Norway spruce surrounded by illuminated evergreens and shrubs welcomes guests on the front lawn.
 Inside the house, some 60 intricately-decorated trees highlight the Christmas at Biltmore celebration.
 The 30,000 lights and 150 candles inside the home are particularly magical at night during the Candlelight Christmas Evenings at Biltmore tour.
-Christmas at Biltmore festivities run November 2, 2024 - January 5, 2025.
+Christmas at Biltmore festivities run from November 1, 2025, to January 4, 2026.

 3. Grove Arcade (Downtown Asheville)

-Asheville architectural gem the Grove Arcade has taken its decorations to the next level for its Winter Wonderland celebration.
+Asheville architectural gem the Grove Arcade has taken its decorations to the next level for its Winter Wonderland celebration (Nov.
+29, 2025, from 5 p.m. to 9 p.m.).
 This shopping and dining hub features a gorgeous giant lighted tree outside.
 Adding to the ambiance, lights are strewn in the trees lining the sidewalk.
 Inside, string lights and decorated trees complement the stunning architectural details, leading the eye to the ceiling of skylights.

 4. The Omni Grove Park Inn